ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

     end
 ```

-The **Proximity PDP** syncs the **Auth\*** models using the **Negotiated Object Transfer Protocol (NOTP)**.
-This makes sure it always has the latest version of the model for making decisions.
+The **Proximity PDP** synchronizes the `auth* models` using the **Negotiated Object Transfer Protocol (NOTP)**, ensuring that it maintains the latest version required for accurate authorization decisions.

-**ZTAuth*** is made for distributed systems and follows the ideas of the **CAP Theorem**.
+**ZTAuth*** is designed for distributed systems and adheres to the principles of the **CAP Theorem**.

-All decisions from the PDP must be saved in **Decision Logs**.
-These logs should go to the **Remote Node**, where they can be used for **auditing** and **compliance**.
+All authorization decisions issued by the PDP **MUST** be recorded in **Decision Logs**.
+These logs **SHOULD** be transmitted to a **Remote Node** for purposes of **auditing** and **regulatory compliance**.

 ### Delegation Example

-Sometimes, an application starts a process that runs later, using a message broker.
+In some scenarios, an application initiates a process that is executed asynchronously, often through a message broker.
-The application has a token that represents the target identity, but it **cannot send this token** through the broker — for security and isolation reasons.
-Also, the process might run later, when the token is no longer valid.
+The initiating application possesses a token representing the target identity; however, for security and isolation reasons, this token **MUST NOT** be transmitted via the message broker.
+Furthermore, the execution may occur at a later time when the original token is no longer valid.

-To handle this, the application **delegates** the work to another system.
-Here’s what happens:
+To address this, the initiating application performs a **delegation** to a secondary system.
+The following steps outline the delegation workflow:

-1. The **Requesting Application** asks the Txn-Token Service  for a token, with the right scope.
+1. The **Requesting Application** requests a transaction token from the **Txn-Token Service**, specifying the intended scope.
-2. It does a local **authorization check** using its own PDP.
+2. It performs a local **authorization check** using its own Policy Decision Point (PDP).
-3. It sends a **message** to the **Delegated Workload**.
+3. It sends a **message** to the **Delegated Workload** via the broker.
-4. The **Delegated Workload Client** asks for a transaction token, using its own non-human identity.
+4. The **Delegated Workload Client** requests a transaction token using its own non-human identity.
-5. The **Workload PDP** checks authorization using the token and the correct Auth\* models.
+5. The **Workload PDP** validates the request using the transaction token and the appropriate `auth* models`.

-This allows safe and consistent authorization without needing to share the original token.
+This mechanism enables secure, auditable, and context-aware delegation without requiring the transmission of the original identity token across systems.

 ```mermaid
 graph LR